Bitl/Black-Shades-Enhanced/README.md

 **What is included?**

-As of v1.0.0:
+As of v1.1.0:
 - Increased the FPS limit from 90 to 300.
 - Allows the user to set the FPS limit in the config.txt
 - Allows the user to run the game in windowed mode.
 - Added an icon for use in Windowed Mode.
-- Added SQL_Image support
+- Added SQL_Image support.
+- Added a new FOV setting.
+- Changed the Sniper Rifle's FOV to 22.50 due to the equation used for calculating user-defined FOV.
+- Fixed all compiler warnings!
+- Includes the soundtrack!

+All the new settings can be set in the config.txt the game generates.

 **Images:**